jayanthkodurkumar/doubtsFlow/README.md

 # IOS:

 a) Install XCODE app on you macOS.
-b) Run command "npx expo run:ios" to open on ios emulator.
+b) Run command "npx expo run:ios" to open on ios emulator (ios 13.0+).

 # ANDROID: